How I Cut Search Latency from 17.77s to 988ms in Production

 It is an existing production system built with Laravel, ReactJS, and PostgreSQL.
 Because the search logic is complex and the dataset continues to grow, the platform relies on high-performance backend queries and effective caching to maintain a smooth user experience.

-I joined the project while it was already running in production, and one of the areas I contributed to was improving the performance of its core card search feature.
+I joined the project while it was already running in production.
+One of my first priorities was improving the performance of its core card search feature.

 Since the search endpoint supports combination-based queries, latency has a direct impact on usability—making performance optimization a key focus of this work.